 Just like yourself, plants need proper maintenance for adequate growth.
 Pruning and trimming shrubbery improve the health and strength of a plant.
-Structurally pruning a young plant will benefit the plant the greatest in the long-run.
-It will require less corrective pruning as the plant matures and is more likely to have a healthier formation.
+Structurally pruning a young plant will benefit the plant the greatest in the long run.
+It will require less corrective pruning as the plant matures and is more likely to form healthier.
 If there is a loss in shape, the plant can weaken and not have the strength to support the entire plant.
 The last thing anyone wants to deal with is an issue that could have been prevented.

 By continually pruning and trimming trees and shrubs as needed, your home’s exterior will reap the most benefit.
 All plants require specific maintenance at different times throughout the year.
-It is extremely important to continually monitor your home’s landscape so that you can take any necessary actions as needed.
+It is essential to monitor your home’s landscape continually so that you can take any necessary actions as needed.

 Benefits of core aeration and over seeding

-Core aeration is the process of perforating the soil as well as any thatch layer by removing soil cores and depositing them on the surface allowing air, water and nutrients to reach the roots core.
-Aeration and over seeding are a necessary combination to repair the wear and tear that winter and summer damage inflicted on your lawn.
+Core aeration is the process of perforating the soil and any thatch layer by removing soil cores and depositing them on the surface, allowing air, water, and nutrients to reach the core of the roots.
+Aeration and overseeding are a necessary combination to repair the wear and tear that winter and summer damage inflicted on your lawn.

-Q. How do I know if my yard need to be aerated?
+Q. How do I know if my yard needs to be aerated?

 A. Every yard will benefit from at least an annual core aeration.